-2.31 Prohibited conduct
+2.32 Prohibited conduct

-- (a) Any dishonest conduct in an election is prohibited. - (b) Any conduct intended or likely to mislead or deceive a voter is prohibited. - (c) Without limiting Regulations 2.31(a) and (b) the following conduct in an election is specifically prohibited: - (i) campaigning outside of the Campaign Period; - (ii) providing false information in or interfering with any document given to the Returning Officer; - (iii) voting or attempting to vote except in accordance with these Electoral Regulations; - (iv) interfering with election records; - (v) violating the secrecy of a ballot; - (vi) interfering with other candidates' publicity; - (vii) campaigning, unless the individual is a candidate or a Campaign Supporter; - (viii) paying a person to campaign;
+- (a) Any dishonest conduct in an election is prohibited. - (b) Any conduct intended or likely to mislead or deceive a voter is prohibited.

+- (c) Any offer of a bribe or inducement to vote is prohibited. - (d) Without limiting Regulations 2.32(a) and (b), the following conduct in an election is specifically prohibited: - (i) campaigning outside of the Campaign Period; - (ii) providing false information in or interfering with any document given to the Returning Officer; - (iii) voting or attempting to vote except in accordance with these Electoral Regulations; - (iv) interfering with election records; - (v) violating the secrecy of a ballot; - (vi) interfering with other candidates' publicity; - (vii) campaigning, unless the individual is a candidate or a Campaign Supporter; - (viii) paying a person to campaign; - (ix) offering gifts or money for campaigning activities, including but not limited to any amount of money exchanged in person, social media or other electronic means; - utilising funds, resources or facilities from other student associations, including student or staff unions, or related entities for campaigning activities, except for publications or endorsements otherwise in accordance with these Regulations; - (xi) aggressive or coercive conduct; - (xii) being within three metres of a Member casting their vote without a reasonable excuse after having just campaigned to that Member; - (xiii) providing Members with a computer, tablet, mobile or other like device for the purpose of allowing Members to cast their vote (as opposed to allowing Members to use the devices provided by UMGSA); - (xiv) if the individual is a GSA Board Member, Representative Councillor or Faculty Councillor: - (A) campaigning while performing their duties; or - (B) using any UMGSA or University facilities, funds, resources or property available to them by reason of their office to campaign; - (xv) using UMGSA or University facilities, funds, resources or property for campaigning activities (including intellectual property) not generally available to all Members; - (xvi) damaging UMGSA or University property; - (xvii) any form of misconduct under the University's Student Conduct Policy (MPF1324);

-- (ix) offering gifts or money for campaigning activities, including but not limited to any amount of money exchanged in person, social media or other electronic means; - utilising funds, resources or facilities from other student associations, including student or staff unions, or related entities for campaigning activities, except for publications or endorsements otherwise in accordance with these Regulations; - (xi) aggressive or coercive conduct; - (xii) being within three metres of a Member casting their vote without a reasonable excuse after having just campaigned to that Member; - (xiii) providing Members with a computer, tablet, mobile or other like device for the purpose of allowing Members to cast their vote (as opposed to allowing Members to use the devices provided by UMGSA); - (xiv) if the individual is a GSA Board Member, Representative Councillor or Faculty Council member: - (A) campaigning while performing their duties; or - (B) using any UMGSA or University facilities, funds, resources or property available to them by reason of their office to campaign; - (xv) using UMGSA or University facilities, funds, resources or property for campaigning activities (including intellectual property) not generally available to all Members; - (xvi) damaging UMGSA or University property; - (xvii) failing to comply with a ruling or direction of the Returning Officer, or a ruling or direction of the Electoral Tribunal; and - (xviii) interfering with or impeding the conduct of an election. - (d) The Returning Officer must direct any person breaching any Regulation to cease doing so and impose a penalty as determined based on the seriousness of the breach within a reasonable time period. - (e) The Returning Officer or any Member may report a breach of any Regulation to the Electoral Tribunal in accordance with Regulation 7.5. - (f) A candidate may be held responsible for: - (i) the conduct of their Campaign Supporters; and - (ii) any person who is campaigning on their behalf, even if: - (A) the person is not a Campaign Supporter; or - (B) the candidate was not aware of the conduct of the person. - (g) Ignorance will not be an excuse for any breaches of the Electoral Regulations.
+- (xviii) any form of misuse of the University's information technology services, equipment and connectivity under the University's Provision and Acceptable Use of IT Policy (MPF1314); - (xix) failing to comply with a ruling or direction of the Returning Officer, or a ruling or direction of the Electoral Tribunal; and - (xx) interfering with or impeding the conduct of an election. - (e) Candidates and their Campaign Supporters must not establish, use or maintain any database with University student email addresses. - (f) The Returning Officer must direct any person breaching any Regulation to cease doing so and impose a penalty as determined based on the seriousness of the breach within a reasonable time period. - (g) The Returning Officer or any Member may report a breach of any Regulation to the Electoral Tribunal in accordance with Regulation 7.5. - (h) A candidate may be held responsible for: - (i) the conduct of their Campaign Supporters; and - (ii) any person who is campaigning on their behalf, even if: - (A) the person is not a nominated Campaign Supporter; or - (B) the candidate was not aware of the conduct of the person. - (i) Ignorance will not be an excuse for any breaches of the Electoral Regulations.

-2.32 Defamation
+2.33 Defamation